bastienbosser/raspberry_project/README.md

 #### Configuring your haproxy server

-So, now, install haproxy on Pi .204
+So, now, install haproxy on Pi .204 and telnet

     sudo apt-get install haproxy
+    sudo apt-get install telnet

 Create a backup of the basic configuration